slatedocs/slate/source/cash_point_api.html.md

 ### Response

-The json response contains details for a booking like in the list view, but with a few additional information.
+The JSON response contains details for a booking like in the list view, but with a few additional information.

 - prices: an array of price objects, containing both default and custom booking prices.